gce-electronics/HA_RFPlayer/README.md

 ### Simulation

-It is possible to emulate a RFPLAYER to try the integration without real hardware.
-When the RFPLAYER integration is added, simply select the simulator device instead of a real USB device.
+It is possible to emulate a _RF Player_ to try the integration without real hardware.
+When the _RF Player_ integration is added, simply select the simulator device instead of a real USB device.

 You can use the simulate event service to try out different JSON events as if they were received on the USB serial line.
-Read the RFPLAYER API documentation for details about the JSON payload format.
+Read the [RF PLAYER API documentation][rfplayer-api] for details about the JSON payload format.

 ## Device profiles

-A devic profile defines the mapping between RFPLAYER JSON events / commands and Home Assistant platforms attributes / services.
+A devic profile defines the mapping between _RF Player_ JSON events / commands and Home Assistant platforms attributes / services.
 The mapping is described in a YAML file.
 You can find the latest version of the [device profiles here][device-profiles].
 Platform attributes are extracted from the JSON payload using [JSON path](https://en.wikipedia.org/wiki/JSONPath) expressions.